 - A common way to acquire traited gear to research is to simply ask someone who has already researched the trait to make items for you

-Fortunately, a passive is available in each crafting skill line to reduce research times; make sure to invest in these passives to lower the lengthy times on later research.
-These passives will also let you research three traits simultaneously on each crafting type instead of one (except for jewelry), which will also greatly accelerate your research.
+You can significantly reduce research times with a passive in each crafting skill line.
+These passives will also let you research three traits simultaneously on each crafting table instead of one (except for jewelry).
 You can also lower research times with research scrolls available from various sources

 With all relevant passives, perfectly optimized researching, and no research scrolls, it will take nearly eleven months at minimum to complete all research in the game

-An item’s tooltip will show if the item is researchable; you’ll see a magnifying glass if you have not yet researched that trait on your current character.
+An item’s tooltip will show a magnifying glass if your character hasn’t researched that trait yet.
 Different special icons will appear here if the item is reconstructed or transmuted

 Enchantments

-Dropped gear also comes with an enchantment.
+Gear will also come with an enchantment.
 Enchantments provide an extra bonus in the form of a stat boost or a proc effect.
 Below are some examples; you can easily find a complete list of enchantments online

 As with traits, enchantment possibilities are different for weapons, armor, and jewelry. e.g. Maximum Stamina enchantments are only available for armor, Fiery enchantments are only for weapons, and so forth